-Whittlesey Festival, due to be held on September 13th, has been cancelled due to Coronavirus
+Whittlesey Festival due to be held on September 12th 2021, has been cancelled due to the Coronavirus

 Now in its 12th year, the Festival regularly attracts over 5,000 visitors from far and wide.